How to Stop Pop-Ups in Chrome

 Uninstall Odd Software

-1. Go to your Windows Control Panel and click Uninstall a Program.
+1. Go to your Windows Control Panel (or Settings->System->Apps in Windows 10) and select Add/Remove Programs or Programs and Features.

-2. Click the Add/Remove programs link (or Programs and Features, depending on what version of Windows you’re running).
+2. Select programs to remove.
 You’re going to be on the lookout for anything that looks… odd: Perhaps an app that you accidentally installed as a package deal alongside an app that you actually wanted, a strange game-sounding program that’s appeared out of nowhere, or anything that just doesn’t sound quite right.
 If you don’t recognize (or use) an app that you have installed, you might want to consider uninstalling it – it could be the source of your pop-up problems.

 NOTE: If you really have no idea whether an installed program is “good” or not, err on the side of keeping it, lest you accidentally remove something rather critical to windows’ healthy operation).

 - Chromebook vs. Tablet: Which Should You Buy?